CtrlAiDel/How-to-Run-Multiple-AI-Models-with-Ollama-and-Open-WebUI-in-Docker/README.md

 To utilize voice-to-text functionality, simply press Win+H to access the menu, and press Win+H again to initiate voice recording, converting your spoken words into text for direct input into the AI system.

-**How to Close a Node:**
+**How to Close a Node / server openening on port 3001, 3002:**

-If you receive the following message while encountering issues with the LLM (Language Model) not connecting on port 3000 and switching to ports like 3001 or 3002:
+During the startup process, if you encounter an error message stating that it cannot establish a connection on port 3000 and consequently switches to ports like 3001 or 3002, this behavior is undesirable.
+To resolve this issue, you will need to access the task manager and terminate all instances of Node.js JavaScript Runtime.
+Afterward, you can restart the server by running the command "npm run dev."

+During the startup process, if you encounter an error message like the following, this is an undersirable situation(Continue to read above the error):

 ```
 ⚠ Port 3000 is in use, trying 3001 instead.